Cycles Clement Paris - Vintage French Bicycle Poster

 About the artist: Jean de Paleologu was a Romanian poster artist and illustrator and often signed his works with the letters PAL as his logo.
 He was born in Bucharest and trained in England before returning to Romania to attend a military academy.
 He worked between London and Paris and immigrated to the United States in 1900.
 His works appeared in many periodicals, including Vanity Fair, Strand Magazine, New York Herald Tribune, Plume, Rire, Cocorico, Froufrou, Sans-Gêne, and Vie en Rose.

-- The "Cycles Clement - Paris" Poster is a reproduction of a Vintage French Advertising Poster.
+- The "Cycles Clement - Paris" Poster is a reproduction of a Vintage French Bicycle Promotional Poster.

 - This poster is digitally printed on high quality paper with vivid colour and exceptional detail.